 One of the core components of InCHIP’s mission is to foster research collaborations that bridge disciplinary and departmental silos.
 To this end, InCHIP provides many services to help researchers find collaborators and jump-start team science projects.

-The InCHIP Research Development Specialist offers dedicated support to find collaborators for a specific research project, arrange initial meetings, and facilitate cross-disciplinary communication.
+The InCHIP Boundary Spanners offer dedicated support to find collaborators for specific research projects, arrange initial meetings, and facilitate cross-disciplinary communication.

 The Intervention Core acts as a nexus where health researchers can connect with behavioral intervention experts, who can help them design, implement, evaluate and disseminate innovative behavioral interventions.

 The Community-Engaged Health Research Core facilitates connections between UConn researchers and community leaders working to improve public health across the Hartford area and the state of Connecticut.
 The Core provides opportunities for UConn researchers to meet with leaders from community organizations interested in collaborating on health-related research, and it offers training and support to UConn researchers regarding the best practices in community-engaged research.

 InCHIP provides resources to facilitate the formation of successful, well-functioning research teams.
 Leveraging the latest findings in the Science of Team Science, InCHIP staff help UConn researchers develop cross-disciplinary research teams that are able to address the challenges associated with researchers from different disciplines working together.